Origin of the flute

 - Weight: 198.4 gr.

-Since 1925, Gewa has been manufacturing wind instruments of the highest quality and the Natura Recorder soprano recorder is a clear example of this because it has the essence of the Gewa tradition embodied in each of its parts.
+Gewa has been manufacturing high-quality wind instruments since 1925, and the Natura flute soprano recorder is a prime example of this, with the essence of the Gewa tradition embodied in each of its parts.

-The recorder types of this manufacturer stand out for their good characteristics and the use of tradition together with technology.
-Find out why we think this flute is so excellent in this review.
+This manufacturer's flute models stand out for their high quality and innovative use of tradition and technology.
+Learn why we think this flute is so good in this review.

-The Gewa Natura Recorder is made entirely of German maple wood.
-It has a compressive strength of 450 kg per square centimeter, which guarantees a lifetime durability.
-In addition, it is stable to any range of vibration or sound frequency.
+The Gewa Natura flute is entirely built of German maple wood.
+It has a compressive strength of 450 kg per square centimeter, ensuring long-term durability.
+Furthermore, it is resistant to any range of vibration or sound frequency.

-We like the design of this flute because we love the traditional and we find a wood finish with a natural color.
-It is simply fabulous.
-It consists of two parts, which is the traditional shape, but the mouthpiece perforation is curved so that the air column can be better controlled.
+We like this flute's design because we like the traditional, and we found a wood finish with natural colour.
+It's simply fantastic.
+It has two parts, as is the traditional shape, but the mouthpiece perforation is curved to allow for better control of the air column.

-The fingering is German style so the recorder positions are easier for beginners.
-But this does not detract from the quality, only that there is a certain preference in some professional circles for baroque fingering.
+Because the fingering is in the German style, the recorder positions are simpler for beginners.
+However, this does not detract from the quality; rather, there is a preference for baroque fingering in some professional circles.

-The sound is curious.
-Depending on the occasion, it may sound somewhat dry, with little sustain.
-However, at other times it is rich in harmonics, with good sustain and reverb.
-This is because of what we mentioned earlier: temperature is the factor that changes the sound quality.
-From the German perspective, the dry, punchy sound is wonderful.
+The sound is intriguing.
+Depending on the circumstances, it may sound a little dry, with little sustain.
+At times, it is rich in harmonics, with good sustain and reverb.
+The dry, punchy sound is fantastic from a German perspective.

-However, we (who enjoy Joaquí Rodrigo, Francisco Tárrega, Manuel de Falla and others) like sounds that respond with a richness of vibrations, with reverb that covers everything in its path.
-In other words, the temperature in Spain enhances the sound of the Gewa Natura Recorder andmatches our personality in a fascinating way.
+We, on the other hand (who enjoy Joaqu Rodrigo, Francisco Tárrega, Manuel de Falla, and others), prefer sounds that respond with a richness of vibrations, with reverb that covers everything in its path.
+In other words, the temperature in Spain enhances the sound of the Gewa Natura Recorder and perfectly matches our personality.

-The harmonics? are a delight, the fast notes are completely understood and the groupets will make you jump for joy.
-Without a doubt, it is an instrument that we love.
+What about the harmonics? are a pleasure, the fast notes are completely comprehended, and the groups will delight you and make you feel exquisite, it is such an instrument that you will love.

-The Gewa recorder is the jewel in the crown for beginners and intermediates who want a touch of tradition at an affordable price.
-All styles suit it: you can play whatever you want and it will sound great.
-You just need to develop a good technique.
+The Gewa flute is the crown jewel for beginners and intermediates looking for a touch of tradition at a reasonable price.
+It is suitable for all styles: you can play whatever you want and it will sound great.
+All you need to do is perfect your technique.

-If you are a professional, this is one of the types of recorders that you will appreciate, because at times it will border on the quality of your high-end recorder.
-It is the best recorder in its price range.
+If you are a professional, this is one of the types of recorders you will appreciate because it can rival the quality of your high-end recorder at times.
+It is the best recorder for the money.
+Interested?
+Check it out at Thomann for the best price.
 Interested?
 Check it out at the best price at Thomann.

 Meinel 200-1 C-Soprano